jeffswartz/opentok-react-native-samples/README.md

     publish a stream, and subscribe to multiple streams for both iOS and Android using the OpenTok React Native API.

+    *Note:* The Basic Video Chat sample app in this branch is rewritten in TypeScript.

 - [Signaling](https://github.com/opentok/opentok-react-native-samples/tree/master/Signaling):
   - This sample application shows how to connect to an OpenTok session and implement OpenTok Signaling to create a text chat for both iOS and Android using the OpenTok React Native API.